navaspinheiro/RAI/index.md

 Picture 5 shows self-assessment results using a Miller scale bar plot, visualizing the information showing when one Category of unacceptable AI according ERPC is being avoid.

 ![image](https://user-images.githubusercontent.com/68818979/172056852-7452c195-c696-4815-ba10-a37d8ade8dfb.png)
-Picture 5 – Respondents’ adoption rate of categories of unacceptable utilization of AI system according to the ERPC.
-Left side of avoiders is preferably
+<font size="2">Picture 5 – Respondents’ adoption rate of categories of unacceptable utilization of AI system according to the ERPC.
+Left side of avoiders is preferably</font>

 Besides of unacceptable categories of utilization of AI systems, respondents made a self-assessment of their engagement index about ERPC Categories of Requirements for High-Risk AI systems.
 In alphabetic order, the categories are bellow, with Picture 6 showing the respondent’s engagement index: